#1: Sitting all day.

 Make it right: Use your vent hood when you use your gas oven or cooktop.
 Ventilating a gas range can reduce pollutant levels by 60 to 90 percent, even if the fan seems wimpy.
 Also, cook on your back burners: Most vent hoods aren't properly centered over a cooktop; using the back burners will help your vent hood capture the most pollution.

-More From Rodale News: 11 Hidden Sources of Indoor Air Pollution
+More: 11 Hidden Sources of Indoor Air Pollution

 #4: Cooking with the wrong oil.